leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 - You could decide to either just type all the data about the truss in `.py` file or read the data in `.json` file.
 As for .json file, we will discuss it later.
 - If you want to do structural analysis on 2D truss, just switch the dimension of truss by changing the value of variable `TRUSS_DIMENSION` (Only can be **2** or **3**).
 - By the way, you could use `slientruss3d.plot.TrussPlotter` to plot the result of structural analysis for your truss.
-We will discuss its details later !
+We will discuss its details in [Here](./plot_your_truss.md) !

 ```python
 from slientruss3d.truss import Truss, Member